コンテンツにスキップ

 @BankART Studio NYK NYK Hall

-Murati Suryodarmo's performance is highly acclaimed in the field of contemporary art.
-Butter dance, as the name suggests, is a performance that uses butter, and Murati wears a dress and high heels, which would be inappropriate for dancing on butter, and falls violently on top of a large lump of butter.
-He showed us his unpredictable body movements.
-However, the butter dance was performed only in the last part of the program, and before performing the butter dance, Murati started by explaining to us the reason why he started doing the butter dance, going back 15 years.
-Ta.
-Murati was raised by parents who were dancers, and studied under Anzu Furukawa and Marina Abramovic, acquiring a variety of ideas and physical memory.
-While speaking to the audience, Murati reveals fragments of those memories through his body, and the range of his movements, from Javanese traditional dance to butoh, is astonishing.
-At the end, after expressing various physical memories, she stood on the butter and performed the butter dance as the last part, as mentioned above, but this was because she had learned and mastered various things.
-Through this performance, I could feel that this was a final means of isolating all the thoughts and physical memories that resided in her body.
+Murati Surjodarmo's performance is highly acclaimed in the field of contemporary art.
+Butter Dance, as the name suggests, is a performance that uses butter.
+Murati wore a dress and high heels, a costume that is not suitable for butter, on a large block of butter, and fell violently, showing us her unpredictable body movements.
+However, the butter dance was only performed at the end of the performance, and Murati began by explaining to us the reason why she started dancing 15 years ago before performing the butter dance.
+Murati was raised by parents who were dancers, and studied under Anzu Furukawa and Marina Abramovic, acquiring various ideas and physical memories.
+While speaking, Murati showed us fragments of her memories through her body, and the breadth of her movements, which ranged from traditional Javanese dance to Butoh, was astonishing.
+After expressing various physical memories, she finally stood on the butter and performed the butter dance as mentioned above.
+Throughout the performance, I felt that this was the final measure taken by her, who has learned and mastered many different things, to isolate all of the thoughts and physical memories that reside in her body.

 Murati Suryodarmo "BORROW + EXERGIE – butter dance" TPAM2015